-Tip: For information about aligning pay cheques in your printer, see "Solving printing problems" on page 148.
+Tip: For information about aligning pay cheques in your printer, see "Solving printing problems" on page 132.

-If you don't print pay cheques with vouchers, you can print pay stubs for your employees instead, from the same screen (the Select Employee to Pay window).
+If you don't print pay cheques with vouchers, you can print pay stubs for your employees or e-mail pay stubs to your employees instead, from the same screen (the Select Employee to Pay window).
 Like pay cheques, pay stubs provide all required legal information, including:

-- The employee's full name, address, and Social Insurance Number. - Pay period start and end dates. - Salary or hourly rate and hours, and amount of pay for the pay period. - Government withholding amounts (such as income tax, EI, and CPP/QPP), and other deductions from and additions to wages. - Taxable company contributions, such as the taxable portion of company-paid group life insurance. - (Optional) Accrued time and vacation pay used and remaining. - Net pay. - Year-to-date amounts for the preceding items.
+- The employee's full name, address, and Social Insurance Number. - Pay period start and end dates. - Salary or hourly rate and hours, and amount of pay for the pay period. - Government withholding amounts (such as income tax, EI, and CPP/QPP), and other deductions from and additions to wages. - Taxable company contributions, such as the taxable portion of company-paid group life insurance. - (Optional) Accrued time and vacation pay used and remaining. - Net pay.

+Year-to-date amounts for the preceding items.